-The Flarm update procedure is very much simplified since LX8000 version 2.2.
 The Flarm is updated via the SD card.
-From the Flarm web (www.flarm.com) Support / Updates page download the appropriate file and copy to the SD card (e.g. flarm\407.fw).
+From the Flarm web (www.flarm.com) Support / Updates page download the appropriate file and copy to the SD card (e.g. flarm_407.fw).
 Enter password 89891 and select the Flarm update file.
 Wait until it is completed.

 In case of a problem it is still possible to perform an update using FLARMtool and the serial connection.
-Please refer to an older manual for the detailed procedure.
+Please refer to an older LX8000 manual for the detailed procedure.